sfatew/Grayscale-Colorization/README.md

 download the models from there and put them into the model folder.

-After that you can run the Infer.py file and do as the requirement
+After that you can run the Infer.py file and follow what is told when rrunning the file